GalaChain/sdk/docs/from-zero-to-deployment.md

 Docker image should be publicly accessible, as GalaChain network will download it during the deployment.

-## 6. Connect your chaincode with GalaChain network
+## 5. Connect your chaincode with GalaChain network

-In order to deploy a chaincode GalaChain support needs to review and approve it.
-To do so, you need to provide us the following information:
+Since this is an early access feature, the ability to deploy to the testnet requires GalaChain approval.
+We require the following data to approve your registration:
-- Docker image tag (without the version, or `:latest` part),
+- Docker image tag (without the version, or `:latest` part; the image needs to be publicly available),
-- Chaincode admin public key (from `keys/gc-admin-key.pub` file),
+- Chaincode admin public key (the content of `keys/gc-admin-key.pub` file),
-- Developer public key (from `keys/gc-dev-key.pub` file).
+- Developer public keys (the content of `keys/gc-dev-key.pub` files of all developers who want to deploy the chaincode).

+The channel admin public key is used as a public key of the channel admin (the initial, single user on the chain with admin permissions).
+Developer public keys are used to sign deploy requests in CLI.

 After the approval, call the following command to verify you registration: